Skip to main content

 Boom Lake

-Trophically, Boom Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
+At a TSI of 55, Boom Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 Boom Lake reaches 30 ft at its deepest point — typical for Wisconsin mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 The lake's 365 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Boom Lake sits at rank 98 of 140 in Oneida County, in the lower half of the local distribution.
+Within the 134 graded lakes of Oneida County, Boom Lake sits at rank 116, near the bottom of the county list.

 An invasive species record — Chinese Mystery Snail — has been logged at Boom Lake; Wisconsin DNR maintains the official infested-waters list.
 Walleye are documented at Boom Lake, one of 6 fish species on record for the lake.
 Public access is available — the lake is on the Wisconsin DNR public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.